Maligayang Pasko! 13 Filipino Christmas Songs

 11. “Christmas in Our Hearts” by Jose Mari Chan

 This 1990 hit by Jose Mari Chan has a catchy melody and a sentimental message.
 The lyrics describe the nostalgic feeling you get when you see Christmas lights, exchange gifts, and participate in all the other Christmas traditions.
-It also has a religious meaning, reminding listeners of the reason for the season.
+It also has a religious meaning, reminding listeners of the reason for the season in the Christian tradition.

 Since it is a modern Christmas carol written in English, this song is a great pick for expat Christmas singalongs, and it will remind overseas Filipino workers of home.